Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Server/readme.md

     }
 }
 ```

 See [Batch status and error codes](https://docs.microsoft.com/rest/api/batchservice/batch-status-and-error-codes) for more information.

 ### RESPONSE 400 - BAD REQUEST

-If the token is missing, invalid, corrupt, or the request is otherwise badly formed, the service will return HTTP status 400 and the response body will be empty.
+The service will return HTTP status 400 and the response body will be empty if:

+* The software entitlement token is missing, invalid, or corrupt;
+* The request is badly formed; or
+* The `api-version` specified on the URL is invalid.